Viewable With ANY Browser

 At the back of the yard, just in front of the slough wall at the bottom of My Hill, this bed highlights six roses.
 From east to west, they are:

 The climbers are planted right against the slough wall.
 Because climbing roses tend to blossom from side shoots arising from horizontal canes, they are trained along the top of the low wall (about two feet high).
-I inserted brass screw eyes into the top of the wall and use twine to hold the long main canes down.
+I inserted screw eyes into the top of the wall and use twine to hold the long main canes down.
+The horizontal main canes produce many vertical side shoots to distribute the flowers over many feet.
+'Peace' covers more than 20 feet of wall.
+'Don Juan' is a new planting, which is not yet trained on the wall; it replaced a prior climbing 'Dublin Bay', which lacked sufficient vigor.

 *** Begin Right Sidebar ***

 Just west of the 'Arizona' rose is a large oblong pot with a hybrid Alstroemeria.
-This sits on the east-west walkway that borders the north side of the lawn, at its T-intersection with a walkway that borders the west side of the circular bed.
+This sits on the main path at its T-intersection with a path that separates the circular bed from the lawn.

 *** End Right Sidebar ***

-Against the wall, between and behind the roses, I planted dwarf Burford holly (Ilex cornuta 'Burfordii Nana').
-Scattered through the bed are "spring" bulbs and bulb-like perennials: freesias, ranunculus (R. asiaticus), lady tulips (Tulipa clausiana), and narcissus ('February Gold' and others).
+Near where the bed meets the east bed, there are pink Penstemon.
+Against the wall, between and behind the roses across the length of the bed, I planted dwarf Burford holly (Ilex cornuta 'Burfordii Nana').
+Scattered through the bed are "spring" bulbs and bulb-like perennials: freesias, lady tulips (Tulipa clausiana), and narcissus ('February Gold' and others).
 (Actually, although called "spring" bulbs, many bloom in January and February.)
-There are various low-growing Camellia sasanqua (pale pink 'Jean May', medium pink 'Chansonett', and 'White Doves') and Cuphea hyssopifolia with tiny white flowers.
-Here and there are primroses (Primula polyantha) in yellow, pale pink, dark pink, white, and red.
+The bed contains more 'Stella de Oro' daylilies.
+There are low-growing, sprawling Camellia sasanqua (medium pink 'Chansonett', and 'White Doves') and Cuphea hyssopifolia with tiny white flowers.
 A ground cover of pink clover (Persicaria capitata) was planted.
-Along the walkway are evenly spaced clumps of blue fescue (Festuca glauca), providing the same gray accents against the green ground cover as the Artemisia does in the red fescue lawn and in the west bed.
+(Competing with the pink clover, cinquefoil (Potentilla neumanniana) was accidentally introduced into this bed.)
+Along the path are evenly spaced clumps of blue fescue (Festuca glauca), providing the same gray accents against the green ground cover as the Artemisia and society garlic do in the red fescue lawn and in the west bed.

 This bed is a favorite of Cleopatra (an ancient beauty), my California desert tortoise.
 Cleo loves to eat rose petals.
 Not only does she pick up most of the fallen petals, but I once saw her bang her shell against a bush to knock petals loose from a flower that had just matured.